ReceiptManager/receipt-parser-server/README.md

 # ReceiptManger server

-All the needed info about how to "install | use | enjoy" `receipt-parser-server` is present at your [wiki](https://github.com/ReceiptManager/receipt-parser-server/wiki).
+All the needed info about how to "install | use | enjoy" `receipt-parser-server` is present at [readTheDocs](https://receipt-parser-server.readthedocs.io/en/master/)

 ---